 Can I work for the same employer the entire time of my stay?

-- This depends on how long you'll be in Australia.
-Under the Work and Holiday Visa, the maximum you can work for one employer is 6 months and many jobs are very short (e.g. one day or a few days).
+Under the Work and Holiday Visa, the maximum you can work for one employer is 6 months and some jobs are very short (e.g. one day or a few days).

 How much does housing cost in Australia?

-- If you are staying in a town or city, it's worth thinking about staying in an apartment, or sharing an apartment.
+If you are staying in a town or city, it's worth thinking about staying in an apartment, or sharing an apartment.
 It's generally cheaper to do this, and you will be paying by the week rather than by the day.
-Our international cooperator can help you find housing and can even arrange apartment viewings.
+Our partner can help you find housing and even arrange apartment viewings.